 Q3: How often should I measure my head for a helmet?

 A3: For adults, head size rarely changes significantly.
-However, if you are buying helmets for children, measurements should be taken regularly as they grow.
+However, if you are buying helmets for children, measure them regularly as they grow.

 Q4: What if I’m between sizes on a helmet chart?

-A4: When in between sizes, choosing the smaller size for a snug fit is generally safer, but this can depend on helmet design and padding thickness.
+A4: When between sizes, choosing the smaller size for a snug fit is generally safer, though this may vary by helmet design and padding thickness.

 Q5: Can head shape impact helmet fit beyond size?